If you’re self-employed then you’ll probably want to familiarise yourself with some of the details of the self-assessment tax return form.

 - UK property income SA105

-Here are two samples of the paper version of the self assessment tax return form.
+Here are two examples of the paper version of the

 Accountant In Your Inbox